 · Facilitating process for disciplinary action for performers.
 Intern will not be required to enforce the rules, only to assist with bringing violators into Pier 1 for a meeting with the Disciplinary Committee.

 · Working with parking company and other local assets to better manage street performer parking while they are performing.

 Note: On Site monitoring and physical presence at the Wharf will be required, for example, a typical day would be spending at least 4 hours at the Wharf monitoring the performers.
 Weekends are required as well and this schedule can be negotiated.
 There is no office at the wharf, the intern will be outside with the performers.

-Applicants must be currently enrolled in an accredited community college or university pursuing a degree in the social sciences.
+Applicants must be currently enrolled in an accredited community college or university pursuing a degree in the Social Sciences, or related fields.
 Applicants must be returning to their undergraduate program or entering a graduate program in Fall 2018.